AdobeDocs/journey-optimizer.en/help/using/messages/get-started-content.md

 >title="Channel surface"
 >abstract="A channel surface is an instance of that channel that has all the settings to deliver an action successfully via a campaign or a journey.
 It is defined by a system administrator."

-To add messages in your journeys, simply add a push, SMS or email activity in the journey canevas.
+To add messages in your journeys, simply add a push, SMS or email activity in the journey canvas.

 1. Start your journey with an [Event](../building-journeys/general-events.md) or a [Read Segment](../building-journeys/read-segment.md) activity.